tkotosz/BehatMagento2Extension/README.md

-Behat-Magento2Extension
+BehatMagento2Extension
 =========================

-Behat-BehatMagento2Extension provides a custom service container for Behat which allows to inject Magento services into Contexts and behat helper services.
+The `BehatMagento2Extension` provides a custom service container for Behat which allows to inject Magento services into Behat Contexts and Behat helper services.

 Installation
 ------------

-Install by adding to your `composer.json`:
+The recommended installation method is through [Composer](https://getcomposer.org):

 ```bash
 composer require --dev bex/behat-magento2-extension